Bromley Common: History

 A hamlet was present here by the 1500s.
 Until the 1860s, Bromley Common consisted mainly of farmland and the estates of a few large landowners.
 The common itself was owned by the Bishops of Rochester as Lords of the Manor, but on the condition that various ‘commoners’ should be allowed to freely enjoy their privileges on it.
 It amounted to about 300 acres, extending irregularly along the sides of the road that formed the main route from Tunbridge Wells and Hastings to Bromley and, beyond, to London.
 It was a well-known and profitable haunt for highwaymen.
 After the common was enclosed by Act of Parliament in 1826 (the act was passed in 1821), there was some limited residential development, but this was mostly to the south of the old common, where it fanned out from the main road.
 A substantial number of homes had been built around Oakley Road and Princes Plain, such that in 1842 Holy Trinity Church, at the junction of Bromley Common and Oakley Road, was built to cater for the expanding population.
 In the northern section of the old common development was much more modest, with just a few dozen homes put up along the east side of the road.

 At the heart of what is now Chatterton Village stood the grounds of Bromley Villa (later renamed Walpole Lodge), a large house owned by gentryman landowner Henry Hebbert.
 It was his death in 1864, and the subsequent auction of Bromley Villa, that presaged the residential development out of which Chatterton Road was built.
 This first tranche of development to the east of Bromley Common stretched from Chantry Lane to Johnson Road, between which lay Pope Road and Walpole Road; connecting these roads and running parallel to Bromley Common was Chatterton Road.
 Only in the late 1870s did the area just to the north – including Bloomfield, Addison and Cowper roads – begin to be developed.
 The development to the south – of Mosslea, Balfour, Albert, Victoria and Salisbury roads and Crown Lane – began around the turn of the 20th century.

 Further development occurred in the 20th century, with Bromley Bus Garage opening here in 1924.
 The area to the west, formerly home to a house called The Rookery which later burnt down, was maintained as open space by green belt legislation.
 Part of the site was however set aside for the building of Bromley College in 1965.

 Cricket venue

-The first definite mention of the Bromley area in a cricket connection is a 1735 match on Bromley Common between a Kent side and London Cricket Club.
+The first definite mention of the Bromley area in a cricket connection is a 1735 match on Bromley Common between Kent and London.
 The common was used for matches on at least 12 occasions between 1735 and 1752, a period which coincided with Bromley Cricket Club having one of the strongest teams in England during the career of Robert Colchin.
 The last historic match known to have been played there was between Bromley and London on 30 June 1752.
 Cricket has been played on the common in recent years.